 4. Nuclear renaissance

-Hyperscaler power deals re-rated regulated nuclear utilities like Constellation Energy and Vistra to never-before-seen multiples.
+Hyperscaler power deals re-rated regulated nuclear utilities like Constellation Energy and Vistra to multiples not seen before.

 5. Semiconductor equipment oligopoly

-ASML (EUV), Applied Materials (deposition/etch), Tokyo Electron (precision tooling) — three companies, almost no substitutes, priced like utilities until 2023, now priced like tech.
+ASML (EUV), Applied Materials (deposition/etch), and Tokyo Electron (precision tooling): three companies, almost no substitutes, priced like utilities until 2023, now priced like tech.

 - Concentration risk.
 The same property that makes thematic indices outperform in good years (NVDA at 33% weight) makes them whiplash in bad ones.
 The AI Core 3 has had a 31% drawdown in the period.